SS

 IM

-It’s manageable, I mean, I feel like the idea was men didn’t want women behind the bar because that somehow cheapened the experience.
+It’s manageable, I mean, I feel like the idea was men didn’t want women behind the bar

 SS